eugenia1984/english/glossary.md

 ---

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> F

+- **Fair** means treating everyone equally and justly.
+For example, ``The judge was fair in her decision``, meaning the judge made a decision based on the rules and without favoritism.

 - **fandom**: is used to describe a community of fans who share a common interest, especially in a particular form of entertainment.